By Stephen Leahy

 if corporations won’t pay for the news, then it is up to communities and the public to fill the gap.“

-In 2009 I launched Community Supported Environmental Journalism.
-In exchange for producing articles about important issues that millions will read*, I am asking people to provide some support.
-Just $10 a month helps guarantee informative and useful articles like the ones on this site will continue to be written.
+I am asking people to provide some financial support so I can continue to research and write articles millions will read*.
+Just $10 a month helps guarantee more articles like the ones on this site.
 All supporters receive a personal, one-page weekly newsletter.
 Without your support I can’t work for all of us — Stephen

 Help keep this site ad free.